coolka1234/comparediff/README.md

-in works, will try ti finish by the ennd pf septemnber
+in works, will try to finish by the end of september